From March 2022, more people than ever before will be able to listen to UCB Radio.

 You can continue to listen on the UCB website (ucb.co.uk/listen), on UCB Player (UCB’s app, available in the App Store or on Google Play), or on a Smart Speaker.

 You might be able to treat yourself (or someone else) to a new DAB+ radio.
 Prices start from around £25.
 Thanks to a helpful arrangement with a manufacturer, you can purchase a DAB+ radio with a 15% discount.
 Simply select which radio you would like to buy and then at the checkout, add the code UCB15 in the voucher box to get your 15% discount.

 What about DAB radios in cars?

-As above, double-check whether your car radio can already receive DAB+ stations such as Fun Kids and BFBS.
-If it can, you will also be able to hear both UCB 1 and UCB 2 (from 1st March 2022).
-If it can’t, you might be able to invest in a small adapter and/or DAB aerial that you can install or have installed.
+If you are unable to listen to UCB on DAB+ in your car, you might be able to invest in a small adapter and/or DAB aerial that you can install or have installed.
 You might already be able to connect your smartphone to your car radio using a lead or Bluetooth and listen to both stations using UCB Player.
 (In this case, bear in mind that you are using data to do this, so it may be costing you money as part of your mobile phone contract.)

 Where can I find out more about DAB+?